 Indivisible: A group of people, campers, tents and vehicles that cannot be reasonably divided to occupy more than one campsite.
 Examples: parent(s) or guardian(s) with minor children or dependents; a single motor home or trailer with its occupants.
 An indivisible group of more than six people may occupy a single site.

-Divisible: A group of persons, campers, tents and vehicles that can be reasonably divided to occupy more than one campsite.
-Examples: grandparents, parents and youth; two sets of parents and their children that comprise more than six persons.
+Divisible: A group of people, campers, tents and vehicles that can be reasonably divided to occupy more than one campsite.
+Examples: grandparents, parents and youth; two sets of parents and their children that comprise more than six people.
 A divisible group may not occupy a single site.

 CAMPSITE CAPACITY LIMITATIONS

 To ensure a quality camping experience for visitors and to protect the natural and recreational resources of camping areas, Missouri State Parks administers capacity limits for each campsite as follows:

 - Two sleeping units, only one of which can be wheeled, and two additional non-sleeping modes of transportation are allowed.
 In addition, only one watercraft/all-terrain vehicle (ATV) trailer is allowed per campsite.
 Additional equipment may necessitate acquiring a second campsite.

 The capacity for a family campsite is double the typical capacity listed above.
 Family campsites currently are available at many campgrounds.